-1. Learn a few thoughtful Indonesian phrases such as ‘thank you’ – terimah kasih or ‘good morning’ – selamat pagi.
-To surprise the Balinese, say a few words of their indigenous language.
-‘Hello’ is om swastiasu; ‘thank you’ suksma and ‘you’re welcome’ suksma mewali.
+1. Learn a few phrases in Bahasa Indonesia such as terima kasih, which means ‘thank you’; or selamat pagi which means ‘good morning’.
+As a thoughtful gesture, say a few words to the Balinese in their indigenous language.
+‘Hello’ is om swastiastu; ‘thank you’ – suksma and ‘you’re welcome’ – suksma mewali.
 The locals will appreciate the fact that you made the effort.

-4. Observe one of the many ceremonies that you are likely to chance upon.
-It is not considered rude, so feel free to watch the locals but do sit behind the priest who is easy to spot given the accoutrements of the role.
-Please do not sit higher that the locals.
-Better to sit on the ground as they pray on the ground, too.
+3. Observe one of the many ceremonies that you are likely to chance upon.
+It is not considered rude, so feel free to watch the locals, but do sit behind the priest who is easy to spot given the accoutrements of the role.
+Do not sit higher than the locals.
+If they are seated on the ground, you should follow suit.

-5. Ensure you buy travel insurance.
+4. Ensure you buy travel insurance.
 Accidents happen, in the most unexpected of places.
-Did you know that gravity’s pull on a falling coconut harms more world travelers every year than sharks do?
+Did you know that gravity’s pull on a falling coconut harms more world travellers every year than sharks do?

 6. Be sensitive when money is clearly counted out to the last rupiah in front of you.
 Indonesians are highly transparent with money.
 It leaves no space for accidental short-changing.

-9. If you choose to ride a motorbike, do get a briefing on how to drive well in Bali’s seemingly chaotic flow of traffic.
+9. If you choose to ride a motorbike, do get briefed on how to drive well in Bali’s seemingly chaotic flow of traffic.
 Villa staff can impart advice and instruction, as required.
-Always wear a helmet and carry an up to date International Driver’s license.
-Police may randomly check for both helmets and unlicensed riders/drivers.
-Avoid wearing a bikini while riding a bike.
+Always wear a helmet and carry an up-to-date International Driving License.
+Police may check for both helmets and unlicensed riders/drivers.

 10. Stop and chat.
 The Balinese are very curious about other people.
 You’ll often be asked where you are from and all about your family, children or siblings.
 Locals will love to see some photos if you have them handy.
 It’s not a ruse to pull you into a shop.

 1. Don’t drink tap water.
-Carry a refillable water bottle because every villa kitchen has a dispenser of high quality chilled water ready to go.
+Carry a refillable water bottle because every villa kitchen has a dispenser of high-quality chilled water.
 Think of the environmental impact of buying multiple plastic bottles of water.

 2. Don’t use your left hand when giving money or touching someone else.
 Indonesians reserve their left hand for nether region hygiene, so stick to the right.